 🥗 Side dishes

-If you wondering what to serve with turkey sloppy joes (besides raw veggies), here are a few WW friendly friendly sides!
+If you wondering what to serve with turkey sloppy joes (besides raw veggies) and you want to add extra veggies to your day, here are a few of my favorite side dishes (that are WW friendly)!

 💭 Spoonburger vs. Sloppy Joe

 I lightened it up, but it's essentially THE BEST Sloppy Joe recipe I've ever had!
 There are a lot of different ways to make Sloppy Joes, but there is just something about the addition of the chicken gumbo soup that really works.
-And from what I could find, this type of Sloppy Joe was derived from what they called "The Spoonburger" in the southern United States.
-This old recipe card shows a nearly identical recipe:
+From what I could find, this type of Sloppy Joe with chicken gumbo soup was derived from what they called "The Spoonburger" in the southern United States.
+This old recipe card shows a nearly identical recipe.

-There appears to be a north/south divide, with Canada calling the dish "Sloppy Joes."
-But no matter what you call it, its simple and delicious!
+There appears to be a north/south divide for what's considered classic sloppy joes, with Canada calling the dish "Sloppy Joes."
+But no matter what you call it, it's simple and delicious!
 And since this meal can be made from start to finish in 20 minutes flat, the meal prep is not only quick and realistic, it's completely optional!

 Ingredients